John Hegley: Career

-Hegley frequently performs live and is a regular at the Edinburgh Festival.
+Hegley frequently performs live and is a regular at literary and comedic venues, particularly the Edinburgh Festival.
 His stage act includes elements of poetry, music (he plays the mandolin and is often accompanied by a double bassist), comedy and references to Luton Town Football Club.
-He also likes to encourage audience participation in his shows, for example by holding a dog-drawing competition during the interval, or by asking his audience to try composing a short or themed poem themselves.
+He often encourages audience participation in his shows, through drawing or through competitions.

 The University of Luton awarded him an honorary LL.D. in 2000, and he has also led creative writing courses at the university.

 Hegley launched "Warning: May Contain Nuts", a project using comedy to increase awareness of mental illness.
 He performed these shows in 2010 with other performers, including comic Mackenzie Taylor, exploring with audiences issues surrounding mental illness.